 What is the “date of public knowledge”?

-Does this study decide if noise mitigation will happen?
+Does the noise study decide if mitigation will happen?

-Not yet.
-This phase identifies potential impacts based on noise thresholds.
-If impacts are found, the next step is to determine if mitigation is both feasible (it works) and reasonable (cost-effective and supported by residents) under CDOT and FHWA criteria.
+The study identifies potential impacts based on noise thresholds.
+If impacts are found, the next step is to determine if mitigation is both feasible (it works) and reasonable (cost-effective and supported by residents) under Colorado Department of Transportation (CDOT) and Federal Highway Administration (FHWA) criteria.

 IF it qualifies, nearby property owners would be contacted during a future phase to gather input before any decisions are made.